qt/qtwebengine-chromium/chromium/blimp/docs/running.md

 * `--disable-cached-picture-raster`: Ensures that rasterized content is not destroyed before serialization.
 * `--android-fonts-path=$PATH`: Path to where the fonts are located.
+  If the Android client is Kitkat system, this would be `out-linux/Debug/gen/third_party/blimp_fonts/font_bundle/kitkat/`.
-  Typically this would be `out-linux/Debug/gen/third_party/blimp_fonts`.
+  If the Android client is Marshmallow system, this would be `out-linux/Debug/gen/third_party/blimp_fonts/font_bundle/marshmallow/`.
 * `--disable-remote-fonts`: Disables downloading of custom web fonts in the renderer.